jtang766/Moon/_posts/2013-03-16-meet-the-gibbs-team.md

 layout: post
 title: "Us the Statisticans"
 date: 2013-03-16
-excerpt: "I was given the opportunity to work as statistician with real life data and gained experience in collaborating with researchers of different fields."
+excerpt: "I was given the opportunity to work as statistician with real  data and gained experience in collaborating with researchers of different fields."
 tags: [team, Statistics, University of Toronto]
 ---